-This is the fourth year friends and family are embracing Jen’s kind-hearted spirit and organizing a blood drive in her memory.
-Three previous blood drives held in Jen’s name resulted in collecting nearly 200 lifesaving blood donations.
+This is the fifth-year friends and family are embracing Jen’s kind-hearted spirit and organizing a blood drive in her memory.
+Three previous blood drives held in Jen’s name resulted in collecting nearly 260 lifesaving blood donations.

 Every two seconds, someone in the U.S. needs blood.
 Volunteers of all blood types are needed to help accident and burn victims, patients undergoing organ transplants, those receiving cancer treatments and others who rely on blood products.

 Those with types O, A negative and B negative blood are encouraged to make a Power Red donation at this blood drive.
 Power Red donors give a concentrated dose of red blood cells during a single donation, allowing them to maximize their impact.

 How to donate blood